Country Guides

 Requirements at Immigration

-- Return or onward ticket — Proof that you will leave Thailand within 60 days (a confirmed return flight or onward booking to another country)
+- Return or onward ticket, Proof you will leave Thailand within 60 days

 |---|---|